tomor/netbeans-php-quickmethodjump/README.md

 netbeans-php-quickmethodjump
 ============================
+## About

-A very simple Netbeans plugin which shows methods defined in the currently opened file and offers search and jump to a selected method
+A very simple Netbeans plugin which was created to offer a quick search among methods in currently opened PHP file and jump to the selected method.

+## Environment
+Current support `NetBeans 7.4`

+## Howto
+Just install the plugin (todo url of nbm source).
+I also recommend to assing a hotkey (netbeans restart is needed).

+## License
+The MIT license